The Theracharts Standard.

 Signing means: if a client is ready to taper, you taper instead of stretching weekly sessions for another quarter.
 If group therapy or a workbook would do the job and your role is no longer adding value, you say so.
 If a different therapist would serve them better — different specialty, different modality, different identity match — you say that too.

-You also commit to advocating for the client outside the room: pushing back on insurance denials, writing the letter for accommodations, coordinating with the PCP, naming what's needed.
-This isn't about being heroic.
-It's about treating the work as bigger than the 50 minutes.
+Prioritizing the client also extends outside the room: pushing back on insurance denials, writing the letter for accommodations, coordinating with the PCP, naming what's needed.
+The work is bigger than the 50 minutes.

-You can sign The Standard, list in the directory, and never use the Theracharts app for clinical work.
-Honor the pledge using whatever tools make sense — paper, your EHR, a spreadsheet, a competing platform.
+You can sign the Standard, list in the directory, and run your clinical practice on whatever tools make sense — paper, your EHR, a spreadsheet, a competing platform.
+The pledge is about how you work clinically, not which software you use.

 Questions about the pledge.